 We welcome children into our nursery from the age of two.
 Appropriate activities are planned for the range of ages in our nursery (between two to four years old) and where links can be made to the main school these are included with a light touch.
 Mainly the work is child led and is altered to suit the needs of the individual children in our care.
-The nursery has developed values led planning with progression points incorporated to allow them a clear understanding of the children's progress and readiness for their next steps.

 Reception children join class 1 full time in September unless specific alterations are required to meet needs of individual children.
 They follow the new Early Years framework and keep to the whole school themes where appropriate for their learning.
-We use core books in Early Years to ensure all children are familiar with a growing number of stories.
 Careful consideration is given to the needs of the children within the context of the framework and learning opportunities are planned accordingly.
 For example, when the KS1 children will be creating moving pictures in Design Technology using levers or wheels, Reception children will be undertaking construction projects suited to their current knowledge and skills.
 This is planned around the specific children in this group and their particular needs to facilitate progress.
 We recognise that this varies from cohort to cohort and throughout the year so flexibility is a key part of our Early Years offer.
 As a small school we are able to be very responsive.